SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

          }
       }

-See the :ref:`ControlFlow_Break` section of the :doc:`ControlFlow` chapter for a description of the gameplay of the *Snakes and Ladders* game shown above.
+For a description of the *Snakes and Ladders* gameplay, see the :ref:`ControlFlow_Break` section of the :doc:`ControlFlow` chapter.

 This version of the game is wrapped up as a class called ``SnakesAndLadders``, which adopts the ``DiceGame`` protocol.